-32 Gloucester was built in 1880 by Frank Jones and E. S. Landes, builders, for building contractor William Seavey Rand, one of four contiguous houses (30-32-34-36 Gloucester) designed as a symmetrical composition and built for speculative sale.
+32 Gloucester was built in 1880-1881 by Frank Jones, mason, and E. C. Landers, carpenter, for building contractor William Seavey Rand, one of four contiguous houses (30-32-34-36 Gloucester) designed as a symmetrical composition and built for the Boylston National Bank of Boston, owner of the land, for speculative sale.
 William Rand is shown as the owner on the original permit applications, dated May 26, 1880.
-The architect of the buildings is not indicated on the permit applications.
+No architect is indicated on the applications.

 Frederick Payne was a physician with offices at the Hotel Pelham, at the southwest corner of Boylston and Tremont.

 The Paynes continued to live at 32 Gloucester during the 1889-1890 winter season.
 By the 1890-1891 season, they were living at the Hotel Austerfield at 7-9 Massachusetts Avenue.